psimonson/greyhack-scripts/README.md

 ### Scripts (Latest)

+ - helper.src - Some miscellaneous functions for doing stuff in scripting.

+ - types.src - Script for listing types of exploits (eg shell, computer, etc).

+ - unzip.src - Script for unzipping the file created by zip.src.

  - zip.src - Script for storing in-game scripts in /src directory all in one file.

  - lhack.src - Script for local hacking, another words put on remote target to use.

- - rhack.src - Script for remote hacking, hack using all methods.

  - scanner.src - Script for scanning all remote exploits on given server.

- - lscanner.src - Script for scanning all exploits on given library.
+ - lscan.src - Script for scanning all exploits on given library.

- - getbank.src - Script for trying all methods to get bank information.
+ - routerbank.src - Script for trying all methods to get bank information.

- - getmail.src - Script for trying all methods to get mail information.
+ - routermail.src - Script for trying all methods to get mail information.

+ - routervirus.src - Script for deleting files on a remote machine.

+ - routernuke.src - Script for getting a shell on a remote machine.

  - wifihack.src - Script for automated wifi hacking.

- - xmap.src - Script for better nmap.

  - routernuke.src - Script for trying all exploits against given router.